World Class Fishing

 For the Coarse Angler

-Carlisle Angling Association and the Carlisle and District Coarse Angling Club offer superb coarse fishing on the Eden in and around the city.
+Carlisle Angling Association offers superb coarse fishing on the Eden in and around the city.
 But many tarns, streams, ponds and lakes in the area offer excellent fishing for a variety of species

 The Carlisle Angling Association coarse ticket gives fishermen the chance to fish for chub, grayling and dace.
 The Eden of the late 1960s, 1970s and early 80s was nationally famous for the quality of its dace fishing before they started to decline then virtually disappear but they seem to be making a bit of a comeback with good numbers now being caught upstream of Carlisle.
 Chub are still present on Association waters with fish up to 5lbs reported.
 Grayling are not indigenous to the Eden.
 They became established after a secret introduction of fry over the churchyard wall at Musgrave at dusk one evening in the 1880’s.
 They were then present in the system up until the 1960s when their numbers fell following the effects of U.D.N., the dreadful fungal disease that not only affected our salmon.
 Then in the late 1990's we had a sudden increase in the grayling population and they are now a popular quarry for the bait and fly fishermen, especially during the winter months.